 - (i) Building materials.
-Exterior building materials must be similar to the materials used on the existing buildings in the district, when visible.
-Brick and stone masonry are considered compatible with wood siding. - (a) When similar materials are not proposed, such as a stucco building in a row of brick structures, other characteristics such as scale and proportion, form, architectural detailing, height, color, and texture must be utilized to ensure that adequate similarity exists for the building to be considered compatible. - (b) Highly reflective materials, such as reflective glass, are prohibited. - (c) Buildings must be consistently detailed on all sides.
-Windows and doors must be defined with detail elements such as frames, sills, and lintels, and placed to visually establish and define the building stories and establish human scale and proportion. - (d) Exposed rough or re-sawn siding and exposed, untreated concrete are prohibited as finished exteriors.
-Metal siding and vinyl siding (except as accent materials) are prohibited. - (e) Accessory structures and buildings should be similar in material and color to the primary building on the site. - (f) If visible from a public street or adjoining residential district, building facades must use materials consistent with those used on the front of the building and should be designed with similar detailing and be comparable in quality and materials.
+Exterior building materials must be similar to the materials used on the existing buildings in the Downtown District when visible.
+Brick and stone masonry are considered compatible with wood siding. - (a) In circumstances where similar materials are not proposed, such as a stucco building in a row of brick structures, other characteristics such as scale and proportion, form, architectural detailing, height, color, and texture must be utilized to ensure that adequate similarity exists for the building to be considered compatible. - (b) Highly reflective materials, such as reflective glass, are prohibited. - (c) Clear glass windows must be used for commercial storefront display windows. - (d) Buildings must be consistently detailed on all sides.
+Windows and doors must be defined with detail elements such as frames, sills, and lintels, and placed to visually establish and define the building stories and establish human scale and proportion. - (e) Exposed rough or re-sawn siding and exposed, untreated concrete will not be permitted as a finished exterior.
+Metal siding and vinyl siding (except as accent materials) is prohibited.

-(ii) Flat roofs must incorporate finished parapet walls with three-dimension cornice treatments designed to conceal the roof and roof mounted mechanical equipment.
+- (f) Accessory structures and buildings should be similar in material and color to the primary building on the site. - (g) If visible from a public street or adjoining residentially zoned property, all facades of buildings must use materials consistent with those used on the front of the building and should be designed with similar detailing and be comparable in quality and materials. - (ii) Flat roofs must incorporate finished parapet walls with three-dimension cornice treatments designed to conceal the roof and roof mounted mechanical equipment.